Madame Roland: Second term of office

 During Roland's second term of office, Madame Roland again occupied an important position.
 It was common knowledge that she wrote most of her husband's political texts and that he fully relied on her judgment and ideas; both Danton and Marat publicly mocked him for it.
-She had her own office in the ministry and directed the work of the Bureau d'esprit public (the public opinion office), which aimed to spread the revolutionary ideals among the population.
-Opponents of the Rolands accused them of using the Office to issue state propaganda in support of the Girondine cause.
+She had her own office in the ministry and directed the work of the Bureau d'esprit public (the "public opinion office"), which aimed to spread the revolutionary ideals among the population.
+Opponents of the Rolands accused them of using the Office to issue state propaganda in support of the Girondin cause.
 Although there is no evidence that the Rolands were appropriating public money, it is certain that they were involved in attempts to blacken their political opponents.
 At least one of the secret agents run by the ministry reported directly to Madame Roland.

 The private life of Madame Roland was turbulent during this period.
-A passionate but in her own words platonic romance had developed between her and the Girondin deputy François Buzot, who she had first met as a visitor to her salon.
+A passionate but in her own words platonic romance had developed between her and the Girondin deputy François Buzot, whom she had first met as a visitor to her salon.
 This affected her relationship with her husband, who found the idea that his wife was in love with another man hard to bear.
-The romance with Buzot was possibly also one of the factors contributing to the break with a political ally; her old friend Lanthenas, now a parliamentarian, had for years been in love with her himself, and now distanced himself from the circle around Madame Roland - and from the Girondins.
+The romance with Buzot was possibly also one of the factors contributing to the break with a political ally; her old friend Lanthenas, now a parliamentarian, had for years been in love with her himself, and now distanced himself from the circle around Madame Roland — and from the Girondins.